grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 Replace `<configuration>` with the configuration as multiline text, be mindful of indentation.
 The name `my-mimir-config` is just an example.

-Set the following value for the Helm chart:
+Set the following values in your custom values file (or on the Helm command line):

 ```yaml
 useExternalConfig: true